logo

 DairyNZ is committed to dairy farming playing its part in transitioning to a low-emissions economy alongside the rest of New Zealand.
 See our climate pages for more information.

-We are advocating for fair and scientifically robust emissions targets that account for the warming impact of methane.
+We are advocating for fair and scientifically robust climate policy.
 See our climate change advocacy page for more information.

 Progress update